12 Top-Rated Paris Churches

 Address: Place Sainte-Geneviève, 75005 Paris (Maubert-Mutualité or Cardinal Lemoine station)

-Near the most famous ice cream parlor in Paris, Maison Berthillon (29-31 Rue Saint-Louis en l'Île), this fascinating historic church is worth a visit while exploring the quaint cobblestone streets of the Île Saint-Louis.
-From Berthillon, the church is only a few minutes' walk away.
-The Eglise Saint-Louis en l'Île was founded in 1664 and designed in the Baroque style by the architects Louis Le Vau and Gabriel Le Duc, however the history of its relics dates back further.
-The church is dedicated to Saint Louis, King of France (Louis IX) who reigned from 1226 to 1270 and came to pray on the Île Saint-Louis, which at the time was covered with fields where cows grazed.
+The Eglise Saint-Louis en l'Île was founded in 1664, however the history of its relics dates back further.
+The church is dedicated to Saint Louis, King of France (Louis IX) who reigned from 1226 to 1270.
 From this location in 1269, the King set out to join his Knights on the Crusades to defend Jerusalem.
-Along the way, Louis bought the Emperor Baldwin II of Constantinople's relic of the crown of thorns; this is displayed on the statue placed in the organ loft.
-Because the King procured these precious relics from the Crusades, this church would later become a sacred monument.
+Along the way, King Louis bought a piece of the crown of thorns from the Emperor Baldwin II of Constantinople; this precious relic is displayed on the statue placed in the organ loft.